Charles Hubert Le Blond

 Charles Hubert Le Blond (November 21, 1883 – December 30, 1958) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of St. Joseph in Missouri from 1933 to 1956.

 Biography

 Early life

-Charles Le Blond was born on November 21, 1883, in Celina, Ohio, one of three children of Charles McGinley and Anne Marie (née Brennan) Le Blond.
+Charles Le Blond was born on November 21, 1883, in Celina, Ohio.
+He was one of three children of Charles McGinley and Anne Marie (née Brennan) Le Blond.
 Charles McGinley was a member of the Ohio House of Representatives from 1886 to 1890.
-Charles Le Blond was a grandson of U.S Representative Francis Le Blond and a cousin of Judge Frank Le Blond Kloeb.
+Charles Le Blond was a grandson of U.S. Representative Francis Le Blond and a cousin of Judge Frank Le Blond Kloeb.

 When Charles Le Blond was age five, the family moved to Cleveland, Ohio.
 He received his early education at the parochial school of St. John's Cathedral.
 He then attended St. Ignatius High School in Cleveland for six years, graduating in 1903.
 Le Blond studied for the priesthood at St. Mary's Seminary, also in Cleveland.